Home Windows 7 Windows 8 Freeware Privacy

 repair windows 7 from usb flash drive

 We have already covered how to create a system repair disc in Windows 7.
-Unfortunately, Windows 7 doesn’t allow you create a bootable USB flash drive.
+Unfortunately, Windows 7 doesn’t allow you to create a bootable USB flash drive.
 So, in this guide, we will show you how to create a bootable Windows 7 recovery USB flash drive.

 The procedure is simple and pretty much similar to our how to install Windows 7 from USB flash drive guide.
-And the best thing is that you don’t need Windows 7 installation DVD to create this recovery USB drive.
+And the best thing is that you don’t need a Windows 7 installation DVD to create this recovery USB drive.

 Method 1: